 4th of July BBQ Bash

 To celebrate the Independence Day of the United States and raise money for Primeros Pasos' projects, we hosted a barbecue at the rooftop of local hotspot Kasa Kiwi to allow the people of Xela to party and bask in the sweetness of liberty while supporting a good cause.
 With help from local businesses in Xela, our evening was a resounding success and exceeded all our expectations, raising Q5075 in the process.
 All hail the power of celebration!
-We want to thank the amazing team at Kasa Kiwi for all their assistance and their eagerness to help us make the even successful.
+We want to thank the amazing team at Kasa Kiwi for all their assistance and their eagerness to help us make the event successful.
 A special shout out also to the GlobeMed summer volunteers for their intricate planning and relentless drive to make the event a success.
 Due to their hard work, all fundraising targets were smashed!